cnring18/cordova-build-increment/README.md

 Script is designed to increment the 'android-versionCode' and 'ios-CFBundleVersion' fields for additional versioning in the config.xml file.

+## Usage

+By default this hook is enabled for all builds

+For only incrementing release build numbers, comment out line 17 in scripts/incrementBuildNum.js and uncomment line 18

 ### Version Format

 Android: